isaacnmm/pestpolicy-hugo2XX/content/posts/best-garage-floor-paint/index.md

 - Color: clear
 - Size: one gallon
 - Package dimensions: 13.3 x 8.5 x 7 inches
-- Weight:� 10.88 pounds
+- Weight: 10.88 pounds
 Pros:
 - It is easy to clean
-- Gives a� glossy� fine
+- Gives a glossy fine
 - Highly resistant to stain and damage
 - It is a superior form of epoxy